Katarzynaa/sen/README.md

 Each record contains an id, news url, a named entity mentioned in the headline and a human annotated label (one of “positive”, “neutral”, “negative” ).

 News url enables to access the page of news articles and dowload the news headline that annotation is for.
+Due to copyrights no headlines are provided.

 Each headline-entity pair was annotated via team of volunteer researchers (the whole SEN-pl dataset and a subset of 1271 English records: the url_en.csv and url_pl.csv) or via the Amazon Mechanical Turk service (a subset of 1360 English records: url_en_amazon.csv).